nordnet/design-tokens/README.md

 ## Handling pull requests

-As mentioned in the Limitations section updates to tokens will come in chunks ( usually one PR per theme ).
-Merge these PR's together until you only have one PR, that one then merges into the main/master branch.
-This way, if there is a breaking change we can do a breaking change commit into one branch.
-Also the release github action only runs one time.
+As mentioned in the Limitations section, updates to tokens will come in chunks (usually one PR per theme).
+Merge these PRs together until only one PR remains, which can then be merged into the main/master branch.
+This approach ensures that all information regarding the update (all the chunks) can be found in one place, and in case of a breaking change, we can make a breaking change commit in a single branch.
+Furthermore, the release GitHub action runs only once.